fgnt/sms_wsj/README.md

 ![Example ID](doc/images/example_id.svg)
 =======

-### Q: What to do if kaldi uses python3 instead of python2?
+### Q: What to do if Kaldi uses Python 3 instead of Python 2?
-The python code in this repository requires python 3.6.
-However, Kaldi runs on python 2.7.
-To solve this mismatch Kaldi has to be forced to switch the python version using the path.sh.
+The Python code in this repository requires Python 3.6.
+However, Kaldi runs on Python 2.7.
+To solve this mismatch Kaldi has to be forced to switch the Python version using the `path.sh`.
 Therefore, add the follwing line to the `${KALDI_ROOT}/tools/envh.sh` file:
 ```
 export PATH=path/to/your/python2/bin/:${PATH}